Skip to content

 Models in the Apheris Model Registry accept parameters to allow them to be configured or to perform different tasks.

-To submit workloads to the Apheris environment, you use the jobs API to submit those parameters as Python dictionary (or a JSON object if using the bash CLI) to the Secure Runtime inside the Apheris Orchestrator.
+To submit workloads to the Apheris environment, you use the jobs API to submit those parameters as Python dictionary (or a JSON object if using the terminal CLI) to the Secure Runtime inside the Apheris Orchestrator.

 The Secure Runtime then validates those parameters to ensure they are acceptable for the model (checking types, numerical bounds, etc.), before submitting a federation job for execution on the Orchestrator and Compute Gateways.